Davvii1/super-smash-bros-ultimate-api/README.md

 > [!NOTE]
 > Pull request are welcome to help the API grow.

+> [!WARNING]
+> Because of the application being hosted in Render, sometimes request may take 50 seconds or more to be completed, if you don't want this, run the project locally.

 ## Table of content <!-- omit in toc -->
 - [Using the API](#using-the-api)
 - [Run project locally](#run-project-locally)